Kinetic freeze-out properties from transverse momentum spectra of pions in high energy proton-proton collisions: Formalism and method

-In some cases, the contribution of resonance production for pions in very-low $p_T$ range cannot be neglected.
-We have to use a very-soft component for the $p_T$ range from 0 to 0.2$\sim$0.3 GeV/$c$.
+In some cases, the contribution of resonance production for pions in very-low $p_T$ range has to be considered.
+We can use a very-soft component for the $p_T$ range from 0 to 0.2$\sim$0.3 GeV/$c$ which covers the contribution of resonance production.
 Let $k_{VS}$ and $k_S$ denote the contribution fractions of the very-soft and soft processes respectively.
 Eq.
 (7) is revised to

 where $f_{VS}(p_T)$ denotes one of Eqs.
 (1) and (2) as $f_S(p_T)$, but having smaller parameter values comparing with $f_S(p_T)$.
 Anyhow, both the very-soft and soft processes are belong to the soft process.
 Correspondingly, Eq.
 (8) is revised to